asim-qureshi/Typewriter.js/README.md

   </script>
 ```

-In the above example, Typewrite will type in the text value of the h1 tag ('An imaginative title').
-If you have more to write, you can pass an object to the Typewrite function, with an array of things to write in as the 'sentences' property of the object.
+In the above example, Typewriter will type in the text value of the h1 tag ('An imaginative title').
+If you have more to write, you can pass an object to the Typewrite function, with an array of text to write in as the 'sentences' property of the object.
 See the example below:

 ```
   $('p').Typewrite({